kennethac/firefly-iii-email-scanner/README.md

             targetFields:
               - groupNumber: 1
                 targetField: transactionDate
+                timeZone: "America/Denver" # For the transactionDate, you *must* provide a IANA Time Zone database formatted name
-                format: "01/02/2006" # For the transactionDate, you can provide a Go date format string for parsing.
+                format: "01/02/2006" # For the transactionDate, you *can* provide a Go date format string for parsing.
           - type: plainTextBodyRegex
             regex: "^To:(.+)$"
             targetFields: